-Like most creditors, the Internal Revenue Service (IRS) has the power to garnish your wages if you owe a tax debt.
-Unlike most other creditors, however, the IRS can garnish your wages without first getting a judgment, and the amount it can take is usually more than what regular creditors can take.
-Luckily, the IRS has many options for you to take care of tax debts, so that you can avoid wage garnishment.
+The Internal Revenue Service (IRS) can garnish your wages if you owe a tax debt.
+Unlike most other creditors, however, the IRS can garnish your wages without first getting a judgment, and the amount it can take is usually more than regular creditors.

-If you owe money, there are several ways to pay.
-Ideally you write a check to IRS for the full amount owed when you send in your return.
-However, many people do not have the ability to pay the full amount all at once, and will need to explore additional opportunities to settle up with the IRS.
+Many people can't pay the full tax amount they owe all at once and need to explore additional opportunities to settle up with the IRS.
 These options include:

 If you do nothing, then the IRS will initiate its collection process.